TanishSharrma/personal/GSoc_Proposal_Draft_Tanish.md

 ## Abstract

 CuPy is an open-source matrix library accelerated with NVIDIA CUDA.
-It also uses CUDA-related libraries including cuBLAS, cuDNN, cuRand, cuSolver, cuSPARSE, cuFFT and NCCL to make full use of the GPU architecture.
-Aiming to bring Numpy syntax coding into the modern age of GPU calculations by adding advanced FFT functions into CuPy.
+Aiming to bring Numpy syntax coding into the modern age of GPU calculations by adding advanced functions into CuPy.
+CuPy covers many of the functions that are provided by Numpy, but not all of them.
+To review the Numpy functions that CuPy doesn't cover yet, and implement them in CuPy along with some Scipy functions to use the full speed of the GPU.
+Developing a Numpy fallback model for missing modules and functions in CuPy.

+Providing for various Statistical analytics and Machine Learning tools to be implemented as well such as :  Regression Analysis, ANOVA tables, Linear Models, Confidence Intervals, Statistical Inference and Survey Sampling modules.
+This, expanding the number of functions available for use on the GPU to allow more code to execute transparently on the GPU.

 | **Intensity** | **Involves**  | **Mentors** |
 | ------------- | --------------|------------ |
 | Intermediate  | Python, NumPy |   @asi1024  |
 |               | SciPy & CUDA  |             |

-## Brief Roadmap and Aim

-Expand the number of functions available for use on the GPU to allow more code to execute transparently on the GPU.
-Also, CuPy covers many of the functions that are provided by Numpy, but not all of them.
-To review the Numpy functions that CuPy doesn't cover yet, and implement them in CuPy to use the full speed of the GPU.

-Adding SciPy functions along with adding new Statistical functionalities to the project.

-To Formalize CuPy Benchmark for code testing, when doing Continuous Integration testing for CuPy, there isn't a good estimator for the speed of the code.
-CuPy is all about improved speed of calculation on the GPU, so speed matters.
-Develop a comprehensive benchmark for CuPy to help assess how much speed enhancements help, and make sure that other code changes don't damage performance.
+## Technical Details

+  - All the work would be done in Python.

+  - Statistical and Mathematical analytics tools would be developed to accomodate large data sets.

+  - Introduction of simple Machine Learning tools.

+  - All changes would be commited to the "master" branch in the CuPy github repository.

 ## CuPy: Pre-GSoc Project Commits, Pull Requests and Issues and Community Work